go-programmer/codechallenge/codility/10.prime-composite-numbers/3.min-perimeter-rectangle/README.md

 # Problem

+Find the minimal perimeter of any rectangle whose area equals N.

 An integer N is given, representing the area of some rectangle.

 The area of a rectangle whose sides are of length A and B is A * B, and the perimeter is 2 * (A + B).